rustnl/rustnl2025/src/pages/talks/waffle.md

 day: "wednesday"
 ---

-Trait objects are everywhere in Rust, but how do they actually work?
-Join me as we implement vtables them from scratch, discovering how and why they work and how they handle edge cases.
+Trait objects are everywhere in Rust, but do you know how they actually work?
+Join me as I re-implement trait objects from scratch, discovering their inner workings and all the smart design decisions that have been put into them.

 //////